LeonData/GettingAndCleaningData_Project/CodeBook.md

 The columns order is as folows:
     - subject code
-    - activity label (one of the ones above)
+    - activity label (one of the ones right above)
-    - followed by 79 columns of measurements (of means and std as described before).
+    - followed by 79 columns of measurements (of means of both means and standard deviations as described before).

-Each measurements column has a name in the following format: "mean_of_<description_of_a_measure>", for example: mean_of_tBodyAcc-std()-X, which means it's a mean of the body accelerometer standard deviation along axis X for a particular subject (their subject ID can be found in the first column) while he/she was doing an activity outlined in "activity" column.
+Each measurements column has a name in the following format: "mean_of_<description_of_a_measure>", for example: mean_of_tBodyAcc-std()-X, which means it's a mean of the body accelerometer standard deviation along axis X for a particular subject (their subject ID can be found in the first column) while he/she was doing an activity outlined in "activity" column averaged over all available measures.
 There are in total of 79 measurements columns besides the first column "subject" and the second column "activity"

 Columns contain the data with the following data domains: